-The Moose pension plan is managed from this office.
+The Moose pension plan is managed from the office in Anchorage.
 It is a defined benefit plan, and has been significantly underfunded until just recently.
 Its plan participants are predominantly middle-aged, having worked for Moose for twenty years or more.
-After a series of financially successful years, management of Moose has decided to add \$4 million to the pension fund, which will increase assets to \$18 million, leaving it only \$2 million underfunded.
-Albright Investment Management Company (Albright) has been its outside investment advisor for many years, and had expressed concern about the pension fund's status.
+After a series of financially successful years, the management of Moose has decided to add \$4 million to the pension fund, which will increase assets to \$18 million, leaving it only \$2 million underfunded.
+Albright Investment Management Company (Albright) has been its outside investment advisor for many years, and it had expressed concern about the pension fund's status.
 Currently, the fund has \$8 million in equity investments, \$5 million in fixed income investments, and \$1 million in cash and equivalents.
 Its Investment Policy suggests an asset mix of 60% equities, 30% fixed income, 5% "risk" investments, and 5% cash and equivalents to meet short-term needs.

 The Moose pension plan is going to use Albright to recommend investments for the \$4 million capital infusion and review the overall portfolio in light of its objectives and needs.
 All of the equities are actively managed currently.
-Three years ago, Albright added four new funds-the Barboa Fund, the Caribou Fund, the DoGood Fund, and the Elmer Fund to its existing fund offering.
+Three years ago, Albright added four new funds to their stable of mutual funds-the Barboa Fund, the Caribou Fund, the DoGood Fund, and the Elmer Fund-expanding its mutual fund offerings.
 Albright's new funds are described below in Exhibit 1.
-The CIO of Moose likes the fact that there now is a three-year performance record for the funds.
-Hans Smith, an Albright portfolio manager makes a presentation to the CIO of the Moose pension fund and has convinced her to use Albright's newer funds in the portfolio.
-Albright will make a final presentation to the Board of the pension fund.
+The CIO of Moose, Ursa White, likes the fact that there now is a three-year performance record for the funds.
+Hans Smith, CFA, an Albright portfolio manager makes a presentation to her about the Moose pension fund investments and has convinced her to use Albright's newer funds in the portfolio.
+On behalf of Albright, Smith will make a final presentation to the Board of the pension fund.

 Exhibit 1 Albright Investment Management Company New Funds Fund Fund Description Barboa Fund Invests solely in the equity of companies in oil production and transportation industries in many countries.
-Caribou Fund Uses an aggressive strategy focusing on relatively new, fast-growing companies in emerging industries.
+Caribou Fund Uses an aggressive strategy focusing on relatively new, fast- growing companies in emerging industries.
 DoGood Fund Fund Investment universe includes all US companies and sectors that have favorable environmental, social, and governance (ESG) ratings and specifically excludes companies with products or services related to aerospace and defense.
 Elmer Fund Investments selected to track the S&P 500 Index.
 Minimizes trading based on the assumption that markets are efficient.